neumino/neumino.github.io/movies.md

-### Bigbug
+### Love Tactics
-*Released on 2022-02-11, vote average 5.5*
+*Released on 2022-02-11, vote average 6.9*

-Humans have ceded most tasks to AI in 2045, even in nostalgic Alice&#39;s home.
-So when robots stage a coup, her androids protectively lock her doors.
+An ad executive and a fashion designer-blogger don&#39;t believe in love, so they place a bet to make the other fall head over heels - with unusual tactics.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/N-sWlgFhUGo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ExfET5C8dFg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>